OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/dir-function.md

 ## Remarks

-In Microsoft Windows, **Dir** supports the use of multiple character (**\***) and single character (**?**) wildcards to specify multiple files.
-On the Macintosh, these characters are treated as valid file name characters and can't be used as wildcards to specify multiple files.
+In Microsoft Windows and macOS, **Dir** supports the use of multiple character (**\***) and single character (**?**) wildcards to specify multiple files.

 Because the Macintosh doesn't support the wildcards, use the file type to identify groups of files.
-You can use the **MacID** function to specify file type instead of using the file names.
+Use the **MacID** function to specify file type instead of using the file names.
 For example, the following statement returns the name of the first TEXT file in the current folder:

 ```vb
 Dir("SomePath", MacID("TEXT"))